dfinity/portal/docs/developer-docs/backend/motoko/phonebook.md

     In looking at this sample dapp, you might notice the following key elements:

-    -   The code defines `Name` and `Phone` as custom Text types.
+    -   The code defines `Name` and `Phone` as custom text types.
 Creating user-defined types improves the readability of the code.

     -   The `insert` function is an update call and the `lookup` function is a query call.